 Emergency! was the 1969 debut of The Tony Williams Lifetime, an early jazz-rock group fronted by longtime Miles Davis drummer Tony Williams.
 The Lifetime at this stage was a Power Trio featuring guitarist John McLaughlin and organist Larry Young.
 As with much early fusion jazz, Emergency! received mostly negative reviews from the jazz press upon release, though Robert Christgau was an admirer; he gave this album an A, and compared the follow-up Turn It Over it to a less "stupid" Led Zeppelin.
+But, again like much early fusion jazz, the album is now Vindicated by History and regularly receives perfect scores in retrospective reviews.

 - "Emergency" (9:35)